mindhivefi/ts-form-validation/README.md

 # ts-form-validation

-This is a simple package to do form validation using Typescript's magnificent strong typing features.
+This is a simple library to do form validation using Typescript's magnificent strong typing features.
 Framework focuses give an uniform architecture for validating a form fields and a form as a whole with a proper state validation.
-To do actual field type validations, it is recommended to use this library besides some other library such as [validator -library](https://www.npmjs.com/package/validator) or some other to actual fields validity checks.
+To do actual field type validations, it is recommended to use this library besides some other library such as [validator -library](https://www.npmjs.com/package/validator).

 ## Installation